Welcome to the white part of our Gladiator Adventures in the Forgotten Realms set review! Let’s get to it!

 Interested in Reading More?

 I am an avid Gladiator player who wants to support the community!
-I’ve been playing Magic since 2007 and my favorite format is pauper.
-My favorite Gladiator deck is Gruul Aggro.
+I’ve been playing Magic since 2007, and Gladiator since Season One of the AM League.
+My favorite Gladiator deck is Green Aggro.